 - The larger the peppers, the easier they will be to fill.
 Try and find the largest ones possible, so you won’t be left with excess cauliflower fried rice.

-More delicious keto recipes to make
+More easy keto dinner recipes to try

-Keto Stuffed Peppers (Vegan!)
+Keto Stuffed Peppers

 - Slice the tops of the bell peppers off, and de-seed them, and remove excess membranes.
 Slice each bell pepper in half and place them in the lined dish.